jakobzhao/geog458/labs/lab02/readme.md

 -  To determine the radius, please right click on location again, then click the `measure distance` at the bottom of the dropdown menu.

 -  Now, draw a line to estimate the radius.
-In my case, the radius is `2,000 feet`, which allows the buffer covers the area where the data will be collected.
+In my case, the radius is `15.8 miles`, which allows the buffer covers the area where the data will be collected.
+So, the radius should be `15.8mi`.
+Notably, the API only supports the unit miles, so if your measure is in feet or other units, please convert it to mile.

 ![](img/measure.png)

-of the policy office.
-To do that open, on your desktop browser and navigate to the place where you want to collect the tweets.
-That is the time and place the Capitol Hill Occupied Protest Zone was formed.

-Some times
 ## 4.2 Data Harvest

 Then, we input the parameters to the tweepy harvesting cursor, and we want to get back at most 1000 tweets for one single query.